Sagramielgo/Sagramielgo/README.md

 ![CSS](https://img.shields.io/badge/CSS3-%234254a5?logo=css3&logoColor=white)
 ![SASS](https://img.shields.io/badge/SASS-%234254a5?logo=SASS&logoColor=white)

-I always wanted to be a singer 🎼, a teacher 📖 and an astronaut 👩‍🚀.
+I always wanted to be a singer, a teacher and an astronaut.
 My professional experience has been linked to music, communication, tv and radio 📺.

 I have travelled around the world, I have worked in Japan, Argentina, UK and different Spanish cities.
 I am an inquisitive person and a cultural diversity lover.
 I am self-taught in editing my own audio-visual material, my computer has been my travel partner.

 All these experiences helped me develop technical and managerial skills, such as: adaptability and empathy to understand the needs of each project.
 At work and in my personal life, I believe in team work.
 Formed in [@Adalab](https://github.com/Adalab) I am taking off as a front-end developer with enthusiasm.

 Houston, the countdown is starting 🚀.

 ## A little more about me: